syncfusion-content/xamarin-docs/Xamarin/Calendar/Select-Multiple-Dates.md

 {% endtabs %}

-## Programmatically Refresh the Calendar View
+## Programmatically refresh the calendar view

 You can Refresh the calendar View programmatically by using [Refresh](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~Refresh.html) method, which is applicable for all the `ViewModes` such as `MonthView`,`YearView`.